Mcmicc3/linked-blog-starter-md/Github Cheatsheet.md

-git commit -m "{Explain changes}" git push git reset   (If you want to erase commits and start over)
+git commit -m "{Explain changes}" git push git reset   (If you want to erase commits and start over) rm "{filename.md}"   (If you want to remove a particular un-tracked file)

 **On any other PC that hasn't been updated yet, run these commands**
 - git config --global user.name "Mario Canales"